 - Failing a drug test

-- Failing to report to mandated rehabilitation programs.
+- Failing to report to mandated rehabilitation programs

 Because probation cases are different from criminal ones, the court determines your penalties.
-This can be good and bad.
+This can be good or bad.
 When you’re facing a probation violation charge, it allows a defendant to talk directly to the court and explain the circumstances around their violation.
 Defendants can also argue as to why revoking probation would be the wrong choice.
-However, this also gives the courts their power to revoke your probation for relatively minor violations.
+However, this also gives the courts the power to revoke your probation for relatively minor violations.